-The three-day Cubaism sponsored art tour package is designed to take participants around Havana’s most illustrious art galleries and artist’s studios whilst including hotels and other Havana hotspots!
+The three-day exclusive Cubaism art tour package is designed to take participants around Havana’s most illustrious art galleries and artist’s studios whilst including hotels and other Havana hotspots!book now

-Day 3 of your art tour will begin slowly and end calmly.
-A car and your (by now well acquainted) art specialist will take you once again to the Vedado area.
+Day 3: A car and your (by now well acquainted) art specialist will take you once again to the Vedado area.
 Here you will visit the studios of Rafael Villares and Niels Reyes and the Galeria Habana and Villa Manuela.
-After lunch at the swanky Le Chansonnier, famous for its interiors designed by cutting-edge Cuban artists.
-After lunch, you will be taken to Playa del Este where you will visit the studio of Cireneica Moreira.
+After lunch at the swanky Le Chansonnier, famous for its interiors designed by cutting-edge Cuban artists, you will be taken to Playa del Este where you will visit the studio of Cireneica Moreira.
 The artist has expressed her concern about the human condition through photography.
 Her focus has primarily been on the role of women in Cuban society.
 After this studio, you will be taken to the beaches of Playa del Este to unwind with sun, sea and cocktails.
 Transport will be arranged to take you back to your hotel in the evening where you can rest and unwind from your 3-day voyage into the Cuban art world.

 Prices of the tour vary according to the hotel selected and the date in which you would choose to travel.
-The package includes accommodation, visa fees, transport fees, entrance fees to galleries and a full-time art specialist.
+The package includes accommodation (4 nights), visa fees, transport fees, entrance fees to galleries and a full-time art specialist.

 Prices exclude- air travel, lunches and dinners, drinks, tips or anything additional that has not been mentioned in the list above.